 Isaac Farnsworth purchased the land for 39 Commonwealth, with a 26 foot frontage, on July 1, 1871, from Samuel H. Walley.
-It was part of a 28 foot lot which had originally been purchased from the Commonwealth by Freeman Allen on October 31, 1860.
-Samuel Walley sold the remaining 2 feet of the lot to Elisha Atkins for 37 Commonwealth.
+It was part of a 28 foot lot which had originally been purchased from the Commonwealth of Massachusetts on October 31, 1860, by Freeman Allen.
+On the same day, Samuel Walley sold the 2 feet strip to the east to Elisha Atkins for 37 Commonwealth.
+Elisha Atkins purchased the remaining 28 feet of the land for 37 Commonwealth in October of 1871.

 By 1880, Isaac Farnsworth had been joined at 39 Commonwealth by Mrs. Caroline Willard (Pierce) Ryan, who served as his housekeeper.
 She was the former wife of Edward George Ryan, a Milwaukee attorney and Chief Justice of the Wisconsin Supreme Court.
 Their daughters, Agnes Ryan and Caroline Willard Ryan, lived with her at 39 Commonwealth.
 Caroline Ryan married in June of 1884 to Joseph Leland Keith, publisher of the New England Farmer newspaper; after their marriage, they lived in Grafton, Massachusetts.